Yogayu/youxinyu/content/en/author/XinyuYou/_index.md

 ---
 What I am doing Now?

-- Writing a deep learning course for humanists (GSoC Project).
-It's a lot of reading and research, but it's satisfying to write a course.
-- Participate in an algorithm contest with my friends.
+- Participate in an algorithm contest with my friends.(We got 1st place in Hunan Province.
+The national finals will be held next month.)
-- Crafting a mysterious iOS APP.
+- Crafting an iOS Album APP called Mark Album.
+(It's on boarding!
+Waiting for Apple's review.
+If you are interested, please send me a email, I'll send you the App though testflight.)
+- Seeking for a full time job as software engineer.

+Done:

+- [x] Finished my GSoC Project!

-Update 07/04/2019
+Update 09/28/2019